 Goh has worked with him since 2006, and Yotam is godfather to her eldest son, Sam, 8.
 When I say he can't possibly be that nice ( what am I fishing for?
 How he tortures mice in his spare time?), she laughs.
 "I'm afraid he is, though he is not a pushover, and can be tough.
 Feedback is honest and direct, and expectations are high, but there is also tremendous warmth and sincerity."

-The real key to Ottolenghi's success lies back in 2002, when he opened the first Ottolenghi deli, in Islington.
+The real key to Ottolenghi's success lies back in 2002, when he opened the first Ottolenghi deli, in Notting Hill.
 "It was so not-London, in terms of being minimalist and white and open, with all the food on display," he recalls.
 "Many people said it felt like an Australian cafe."

 The food was "Middle Eastern and North African meets California" and the mantra "simplicity, abundance and quality".
 The emphasis on vegetables was sheer pragmatism.
 "I wanted to display our food unrefrigerated, not have it locked up in a fridge," he says.
 "And we couldn't have done that with anything but vegetables."